jixxed/StationeersMods/doc/CREATE-MOD-UNITY.md

 ## Modifications

-To make the mod your own, replace ExampleMod everywhere with your own name.
+To make the mod your own, replace ExampleMod **EVERYWHERE** with your own name.
-You can do this at the beginning by editing the files in the `Scripts` folder, before importing the project in Unity.
+You can do this at the beginning, after extraction, by editing the files in the `Scripts` folder and the scene in the `Scenes` folder, before importing the project in Unity.
+The word `ExampleMod` should **NOT** appear anywhere before you publish.
+The scene also needs to have a unique name, otherwise it might conflict with other mods.

+there is a `stationeersmods` file in the `About` folder.
+This file is mandatory for StationeersMods mods as a way to recognize the mod needs to be processed as a StationeersMods mod.

+An overlay image is provided for you to use to create your own thumbnail.